Tigon-Golf-Carts-LLC/neighbor-golf-carts/replit.md

-# Rehoboth Golf Carts - Website Project
+# Shoreside Golf Carts - Website Project

 ## Overview
-This project is for Rehoboth Golf Carts (https://rehobothgolfcarts.com), Delaware's premier golf cart dealership serving Sussex County.
-The platform aims to provide a comprehensive online presence for DENAGO and EVOLUTION electric golf cart sales, rentals, and services throughout Sussex County.
-Key capabilities include complete inventory management, a rental system with location-based services for all Sussex County municipalities, customer inquiry handling, and detailed business information.
-The business vision is to serve as a central hub for golf cart sales and rentals, enhancing market presence and customer accessibility across Sussex County, from Rehoboth Beach to Seaford, and from Lewes to Georgetown.
+This project is for Shoreside Golf Carts (https://shoresidegolfcarts.com), the Eastern Coastline's premier golf cart dealership serving 400+ beach locations from Maine to Florida.
+The platform aims to provide a comprehensive online presence for DENAGO and EVOLUTION electric golf cart sales, rentals, and services throughout the entire Eastern Coastline across 14 states.
+Key capabilities include complete inventory management, a rental system with location-based services for all coastal locations, customer inquiry handling, and detailed business information.
+The business vision is to serve as a central hub for golf cart sales and rentals, enhancing market presence and customer accessibility across every shore and beach from Bar Harbor, Maine to Miami Beach, Florida.

 ## User Preferences
 I want iterative development.
 Ask before making major changes.